muriloacs/Middleware/README.md

 }
 ```

-In this case, `my.first.middleware` and `my.three.middleware`  will be always executed no matter what route is being called.
+In this case, `my.first.middleware` and `my.third.middleware`  will be always executed no matter what route is being called.
 Whereas `my.second.middleware` will be executed only when
 Application\Controller\IndexController is called.
-Thus, if we access Application\Controller\IndexController both middlewares first and second will be executed.
+Thus, if we access Application\Controller\IndexController first, second and third middlewares will be executed.

 Advanced usage